MaximumOctopus/PrettyChaos/readme.txt

    Development Cats : Rutherford, Freeman, and Maxwell Icon             : https://icon-icons.com

-   Dedicated to Julie, Adam, and Dyanne.
+   Dedicated to Dad, Julie, Adam, and Dyanne.

 All of my software is free and open source; please consider donating to a local cat charity or shelter.
 Thanks.

 ==========================================================================================================================

 Release History

+0.9 / March 25th 2024

+Added minor performance improvement when generating image Added multi-threading for Mandelbrot and Julia sets.
+      Locked to four threads at the moment, performance improvement upto 4x

+Fixed a bug which effected fractal aspect ratios and rendering.

 0.8 / November 9th 2023